Types of marketing collateral:

 Chapter 4: The future of web-based content

 The future of web-based content goes beyond turning flat documents into immersive ones.
-Due to the continually evolving nature of storytelling, brands are making their content more innovative.
+Due to the evolving nature of storytelling, brands are making their content more innovative.
 Here are some of the emerging content trends we’ve observed in the past year that we predict will become the future of content marketing:

 Infographics - looking beyond data visualization